Withdrawal & Recovery

 Remove Your Stash and Paraphernalia

 If there is weed in your house, you will smoke it.
 This is not a willpower problem.
 This is how brains work.
-A 2004 study in the journal Psychopharmacology (a peer-reviewed journal covering the science of substance effects on behavior) demonstrated that environmental cues associated with drug use trigger cravings independently of conscious desire.
+Research has demonstrated that environmental cues associated with drug use trigger cravings independently of conscious desire.
 Your grinder sitting on the shelf is a cue.
 Your pipe in the drawer is a cue.
 The rolling papers in your nightstand are a cue.

 Get rid of it.
 Give it to someone.
 Throw it away.
 If you cannot bring yourself to throw it away, have the person you told in the previous step hold it or dispose of it.
 Clean the places where you used to store it.
 Wash the smell out of your smoking spot if you had one indoors.